I watched a lot of the coverage since he died. It’s all so sad.

 Believe that the Holy Spirit really lives in me.
 That I have all the resources I need to live.

-Believe that Jesus really intercedes for me.
-That I am not meant to live this alone.
+Believe that Jesus intercedes for me.
+That God does care and I am not meant to deal with this alone.

-So, let’s live like we’re not alone.
+So, we need to live like we’re not alone.
 Come to him in confidence.

 He knows the hurts we hold and he wants to work with us to heal them.
 Trust him.
 And hold on tight.
 He’ll do wonderful things.

 Since this is the kind of life we have chosen, the life of the Spirit, let us make sure that we do not just hold it as an idea in our heads or a sentiment in our hearts, but work out its implications in every detail of our lives.
 (Gal.
 5:25 MSG)